Nilomiranda/AdonisRESTAPI/README.md

 }
 ```

+When you signin you'll receive a `Bearer token`.
+You'll need this token to send
+any request related to Project and Task creation.

 ### Recovering the password

 If, by any reason, you forgot the password, you won't be able to directly access